-It’s been almost 10 years since we recorded our first video with Debbie, and we are happy to report that she is doing well.
-This summer, Debbie agreed to join us for another video, to talk about how palliative care has helped her through the years. … Read More
+It’s been over 10 years since we recorded our first video with Debbie, and we are happy to report that she is doing well.
+In the summer of 2022, Debbie agreed to join us for another video to talk about how palliative care has helped her. … Read More

 Tag: steve pentilat

 By Anthony Back, MD

 One year in since the start of the COVID-19 pandemic, many people are eager to get back to “normal,” non-quarantined life.
 With the roll-out of vaccines, there’s light at the end of the tunnel. … Read More

 Everyone is worrying about what to expect and how to prepare for COVID-19.
 After all, we know so little and there is still no treatment.
 In two interviews with Dr. Diane Meier, director of CAPC (the Center to Advance Palliative Care), ARCHANGELS Co-Founder and CEO, Alexandra Drane, gets at the core of what’s waking us up at night, including how do we make decisions and how do we actually feel human instead of just medical specimens.
 Diane makes us feel more in control and feel better about our COVID19 worries… she clears up confusion, addresses the fears many of us have, recommends three things we can all do right now to be prepared–and she makes it not scary.
 We can all feel good about telling a friend to watch these videos. … Read More